 Need Help With Your Housing?

-SHP was established 30 years ago by a group of homeless people, and our focus remains firmly on providing quality services.
+SHP was established nearly 40 years ago by a group of homeless people, and our focus remains firmly on providing quality services.
 We are as clear as possible about how to access these services, and where necessary we point to other organisations who can provide clearer advice and support as you navigate the system.

 As you'll see from the Accessing Our Services section, our services fall broadly into two categories: accommodation services and floating support services.